Anisotropic universes in the ghost-free bigravity: Introduction

 \section{Introduction}

 The recent discovery of the ghost-free massive gravity theory \cite{deRham:2010kj} and its bigravity generalization \cite{Hassan:2011zd} has revived the old idea that gravitons can have a small mass \cite{Fierz:1939ix}.
-Theories with massive gravitons were for a long time considered as pathological, mainly because they exhibit the Boulware-Deser ghost -- an unphysical negative norm state in the spectrum \cite{Boulware:1973my}.
-However, there are serious reasons to believe \cite{Hassan:2011hr,*Golovnev:2011aa,*Kluson:2012wf,*Hassan:2012qv,*Hassan:2011ea} that the theories of \cite{deRham:2010kj},\cite{Hassan:2011zd} are free of this pathology, hence they can be considered as healthy physical models.
+Theories with massive gravitons were for a long time considered as pathological, mainly because they exhibit the Boulware-Deser (BD) ghost -- an unphysical negative norm state in the spectrum \cite{Boulware:1973my}.
+However, it turns out that the presence of the BD ghost is not mandatory, and the theories of \cite{deRham:2010kj,Hassan:2011zd} are free of this pathology.
+A careful analysis shows that the number of propagating degrees of freedom in these theories agrees with the number of graviton polarizations \cite {Hassan:2011hr,*Golovnev:2011aa,*Kluson:2012wf,*Hassan:2012qv,*Hassan:2011ea}.
+This does not mean that all solutions are stable, since there could be other instabilities, which should be checked in each particular case.
+However, since the most dangerous BD ghost instability is absent, the ghost-free theories of bigravity and massive gravity can be considered as healthy physical models for interpreting the observational data.

 Theories with massive gravitons can be used in order to explain the observed acceleration of our universe \cite{1538-3881-116-3-1009,*0004-637X-517-2-565}.
 This effect can be accounted for by introducing a cosmological term to the Einstein equations, however, this poses the problem of explaining the origin and value of this term.
 An alternative possibility is to consider {modifications} of General Relativity, and theories with massive gravitons are {natural} candidates for this, since the graviton mass can effectively manifest itself as a small cosmological term \cite{PhysRevD.66.104025}.
 This justifies interest towards studying cosmological solutions with massive gravitons.